FAOEuFMD/milestones-dashboard/README.md

 # milestones-dashboard
-A milestone and outputs dashboard that tracks completion of the EuFMD Program Targets for the year 2024.
+An open-source dashboard that tracks the completion of yearly EuFMD Program Targets until the year 2027.